 Toray Industries, Inc. holds human rights promotion campaigns annually to help increase awareness and understanding of human rights issues.
-In fiscal 2022, the campaign focused on the human rights sensitivity of every person, harmony in the workplace, and mutual communication that enhances consideration and understanding of others.
+In fiscal 2023, the campaign focused on the human rights sensitivity of every person, harmony in the workplace, and communication that can overcome biases and foster compassion.
 Educational pamphlets were handed out to all employees.
 Through the campaign, the Company communicated to employees that it is important to create a workplace culture that respects the dignity of others, prevents sexual harassment, pregnancy-based harassment, and power harassment, and understands LGBTQ issues.
 The Company also sought to deepen understanding in each workplace that global interest in respect for human rights is increasing.

-To raise awareness of human rights among employees, the Company holds management training and workplacebased study sessions at Toray Industries' offices and plants.
-In fiscal 2022, the Human Rights Promotion Section Manager conducted remote and in-person group training sessions for members of the Human Rights Promotion Committee as part of the human rights awareness campaign.
+To raise awareness of human rights among employees, the Company holds management training and workplace-based study sessions at Toray Industries' offices and plants.
+In fiscal 2023, the Human Rights Promotion Group Leader conducted remote and in-person group training sessions for members of the Human Rights Promotion Committee as part of the human rights awareness campaign.
 Online training courses on Toray ethics and legal compliance are also held every year targeting all executives and employees (including contracted, part-time, and dispatched employees).
 In addition to reviewing the code of conduct and promoting awareness of the whistleblower hotlines, the program focuses on a different theme each year, looking at case studies of such issues as bribery prevention, or human rights and workplace harassment prevention.
-The fiscal 2022 program was held in March 2023, and 96.4% of eligible participants completed the activity.
+The fiscal 2023 program was held in March 2024, and 97.1% of eligible participants completed the activity.
 The theme was promoting understanding of the Ethics & Compliance Code of Conduct and Toray Group's whistleblowing system.

-For group companies in Japan, the manager of Toray Industries' Human Rights Promotion Section held training sessions on human rights for labor managers and members of their staff (58 group companies participated).
+For group companies in Japan, the leader of Toray Industries' Human Rights Promotion Group held training sessions on human rights for labor managers and members of their staff (58 group companies participated).
 In addition, the Company provided teaching materials, educational pamphlets and e-learning materials-the same ones used in the human rights promotion activities of Toray Industries.
-In this way, Toray Industries supported efforts by group companies to promote human rights.
+In this way, the Company supported efforts by group companies to promote human rights.

-For group companies outside Japan, Toray Industries provided educational materials reflecting the Toray Group Policy for Human Rights, Toray Group's human rights promotion system and international codes such as the Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.
+For group companies outside Japan, Toray Industries provided educational materials reflecting the Toray Group Policy for Human Rights, the Group's human rights promotion system and international codes such as the Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.
 Overall, Toray Group promoted education tailored to the conditions of each country or region as it disseminated the Toray Group Policy for Human Rights.